-Saul Rafel-Frankel begins his seventh season as University of Delaware Director of Men's Basketball Operations in the 2013-14 season.
+Saul Rafel-Frankel begins his eighth season as University of Delaware Director of Men’s Basketball Operations in the 2014-15 season.

 Rafel-Frankel’s responsibilities as the team’s first-ever director of operations include coordinating team travel, coordinating recruiting visits, handling business operations, serving as staff liaison to UD compliance, business, and equipment rooms, and assisting in scheduling of practices and competition.

 Rafel-Frankel has played a big part in Delaware’s improvement on the court during his tenure.

 He helped lead the Blue Hens to one of the best seasons in school history in 2013-14 as Delaware finished 25-10, tied for the second most wins in a season in school history, and won its first 11 regular season conference games en route to the program’s first CAA regular season title.
 The Blue Hens secured their eighth regular season league title in school history, while UD’s 14 conference wins tied for the second most in a single season.